 Quite frankly, pretty visual design is not enough if you don’t understand your customer.

 When potential buyers recognize that you empathize with their struggles it becomes easy for them to let their guard down and trust your company.
-I remember visiting a few websites and said to myself, “Man, this company really understands my pains.”
-The fact that they understood the world I live in helps me believe they're an expert and can solve my problems.
+You can probably remember visiting a few websites and saying to yourself, “Man, this company really understands my pains.”
+The fact that they understood the world you live in helps you believe they're an expert and can solve your problems.
 It sets up a strong foundation.

 Remember, every piece of content is different.

-In your website design, your Key Performance Indicators (KPI) will be much different than your Ad on Facebook or LinkedIn.
+In your website design, your Key Performance Indicators (KPIs) will be much different than your Ad on Facebook or LinkedIn.
 But each is an important role in the overall success of your business - it will either hinder or engage a user from learning more about your product, service, or content.
-That’s why at Laire Group, we help our clients establish their marketing strategy before starting execution of social media posting and/or website design and development.
+That’s why at LAIRE we help our clients establish their marketing strategy before starting the execution of social media posting and/or website design and development.

-Ensure that you’re asking yourself those key questions so that you start off with a good base to your initiative.
+Ensure that you’re asking yourself those key questions so that you start off with a good base for your initiative.
 Let's get started!

-Visual hierarchy "refers to the arrangement or presentation of elements in a way that implies importance".
+Visual hierarchy “is the principle of arranging elements to show their order of importance.”
 In other words, it’s a set of design principles that guide the order of what we see and when we see it.